 If a lamb's tail is cut too short, they are at higher risk of suffering from serious health complications, such as rectal prolapse.

 Young lambs often have the skin around their buttocks and the base of their tail cut off with a pair of metal shears (to reduce soiling and the risk of flystrike).
-This controversial practice, called mulesing, has been banned in New Zealand for cruelty, but sadly is still legal in Australia, and in most states can be performed without any pain relief.
+This painful practice, called mulesing, has been banned in New Zealand for cruelty, but sadly is still legal in Australia, and in most states can be performed without any pain relief.
 Thanks to tireless animal advocates speaking out, Victoria recently became the first and only state to require at least some pain relief for the procedure.

 The large, open wound created by mulesing can take many weeks to heal.
 During this time, lambs are at added risk of infection and flystrike.

 While mulesing is inflicted on lambs to reduce flystrike, several other less invasive and much less painful solutions exist.
 In 2010, the leaders of the Australian wool industry backed down on a commitment to phase out mulesing in favour of more humane alternatives.
 In 2016, wool industry leaders would not even support mandatory use of pain relief for mulesed lambs (let alone start a phase-out of mulesing), so sadly millions of lambs in Australia are continuing to undergo this cruel surgery, many with no pain relief whatsoever.

 Male lambs usually have to endure both castration and tail docking (and sometimes mulesing) at the same time.
 When these procedures are carried out by unskilled people, the risk of greater injury, and infection is even more significant.